 The recent tsunami of corporate data hacks is proof our personal data has become the price of admission.
 If you’ve ever interacted with modern technology, like it or not, your private information is out there.

-So what can you do to protect yourself, beyond trashing your computer, only paying in cash, and forsaking the internet?
+Simply put, protecting your identity has never been more important.
+So what can you do to protect your identity, beyond trashing your computer, only paying in cash, and forsaking the internet?
 Here are some ideas:

 Freeze Your Credit

-This can stop fraud before it starts by blocking new lenders from accessing your credit reports.
+This can stop identity theft before it even starts by blocking new lenders from accessing your credit reports.
 Effectively, a fraudster trying to open an account in your name should be promptly rejected because the lender will be unable to verify “their” (i.e. your) creditworthiness beforehand.

 Oh, and one more thing – freezing your credit does not affect your credit score!